All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: Introduction

 \subsection{Predictive computational approaches}

-At present, density functional theory (DFT) \cite{Hohenberg1964PR} is the most widely used first-principles calculation method in material science.
-General DFT is based on the Hohenberg-Kohn theorems stating that every observable of an interacting electron system is a functional of its ground-state charge density, that minimizes the total energy of the system \cite{PhysRev.136.B864}.
-The theorems do not answer the question how to obtain such a ground-state density.
-A recipe for obtaining the ground state charge density is given by Walter Kohn and Lu Jeu Sham who introduce an auxiliary system of non-interacting particles \cite{PhysRev.140.A1133}.
-The non-interacting particles, described by the Schrodinger-like Kohn-Sham equations, share the same ground state charge density with the interacting particles.
-With a numerical basis, one can expand the wavefunctions, charge density and potential using the basis and convert the Kohn-Sham equations to a set of linear equations that can be solved using developed eigen system methods.
-Since the effective potential of the Kohn-Sham Hamiltonian depends on the charge density, which is not known for the true ground state, the Kohn-Sham equations are solved in an iterative procedure which requires the calculation of the density and the potential based on the updated wavefunctions in each iteration.
+At present, density functional theory (DFT) \cite{PhysRev.136.B864} is the most widely used first-principles calculation method in material science.
+It is based on the Hohenberg-Kohn theorems that show that the ground-state observables of an interacting many-electron system are functionals of the ground-state charge density, and that the total energy functional is variational with respect to the density \cite{PhysRev.136.B864}.
+As is well known, the HK theorems do not provide a procedure for constructing the variational functional.
+That was provided by Kohn and Sham who introduced an auxiliary system of non-interacting fermions that also obey the HK theorems \cite{PhysRev.140.A1133}.
+The non-interacting system has a one-body Schr\"odinger equation that delivers the ground state charge density, hence enables evaluation of the variational energy.

+With an appropriate basis set, one can expand the Kohn-Sham (KS) orbitals, potential $v_{KS}$, and charge density and convert the KS equations to a set of linear equations that can be solved using refined, efficient eigen-system methods.
+Since $v_{KS}$ is a density functional, the KS equations must be solved by self-consistent iterative methods \cite{EngelDreizlerBook}.

-The all electron full potential linearized augmented plane wave (FLAPW) method is one flavor of implementation of the Kohn-Sham DFT.
-The method is based on a partitioning of the material's unit cell into non-overlapping muffin-tin (MT) spheres, centered at the atomic nuclei, and an interstitial (IS) region between the MT spheres, as illustrated in Fig.~\ref{fig:MT}.
+The all-electron full-potential linearized augmented plane wave (FLAPW) basis is one well-tested form for implementation of the KS problem.
+A related form is APW+$lo$, augmented plane waves plus local orbitals.
+This family of basis sets is based on a partitioning of the unit cell of a material into non-overlapping muffin-tin (MT) spheres, centered at the atomic nuclei, and an interstitial (IS) region between the MT spheres, as illustrated in Fig.~\ref{fig:MT}.